 The Most Common Types of Plagiarism

-Plagiarism is without exaggeration the plague of college life.
+What is plagiarism?
+It is, without exaggeration the plague of college life.
 It has grown only stronger with the spread of IT technologies, the Internet and the ease of access to the information, and the associated temptation to copy-paste the content.
 Plagiarism is not as simple a phenomenon as many think.
 It has numerous facets and manifestations, in other words – there are plenty of ways to plagiarize!
-Knowing them is useful, and here we would like to analyze the 6 most common types of plagiarism.
+Knowing different types of plagiarism is useful, and here we would like to analyze the 6 most common types of plagiarism.

 Paraphrasing is one of the most effective types of plagiarism.
 It stipulates reading the original source or piece of information, understanding and analyzing it, and presenting the key ideas and facts with your own words and interpretation.
 Paraphrasing is very hard to spot for AI-based online plagiarism checkers, as they primarily look for similarities in words, phrases, and sentences.
 Luckily, these tools are not powerful enough yet to spot this type of plagiarism.
 However, teachers and professors in colleges can have no difficulty distinguishing between paraphrasing and accusing one of plagiarism.